Demi Rose Shows Off Famous Curves In Plunging Dress On Instagram

 “Still can’t get over the bf,” another one wrote.

-The latter user is referring to Demi Rose’s Valentine’s Day Instagram post, which she dedicated to her boyfriend, the DJ Chris Martinez.
+The latter user is referring to Demi Rose’s Valentine’s Day Instagram post, which she dedicated to her boyfriend, DJ Chris Martinez.
 Both Chris and Demi Rose shared sweet photos on the social media platform.

-“Happy Valentine’s Day! no words can amount to how special you are to me,” the The Martinez Brothers DJ captioned his post.
+“Happy Valentine’s Day! no words can amount to how special you are to me,” the Martinez Brothers DJ captioned his post.

 While Demi Rose doesn’t post pictures of her beau that often, she did share one to celebrate New Year’s Eve.
 According to a Daily Mail article, Demi Rose was first linked to Chris in December 2017, when the two were spotted together the airport in Madrid.
 As the report noted, Chris and his brother Stevie are best known for their long-term residencies in Ibiza, Spain.